MicrosoftDocs/memdocs/sccm/core/servers/manage/checklist-for-installing-update-1602.md

  **Disable all site maintenance tasks at each site for the duration of the update installation on that site:** Before you install updates, disable any site maintenance task that might run during the time the update process is active.
 These tasks include (but are not limited) to the following:

--   Back up site server
+-   Backup Site Server

--   Delete aged client operations
+-   Delete Aged Client Operations

--   Delete aged discovery data
+-   Delete Aged Discovery Data

 When a site database maintenance task runs during the update installation, the update installation can fail.
 Before you disable a task, record the schedule of the task so you can restore its configuration after the update has installed.

  For more information, see [Maintenance tasks for System Center Configuration Manager](../../../core/servers/manage/maintenance-tasks.md) and [Reference for maintenance tasks for System Center Configuration Manager](../../../core/servers/manage/reference-for-maintenance-tasks.md).

- **Create a backup of the site database at the central administration site and primary sites:** Before you update a site, back up the site database to ensure that you have a successful backup to use for disaster recovery.
+ **Create a backup of the site database at the central administration site and primary sites:** Before you update a site, backup the site database to ensure that you have a successful backup to use for disaster recovery.

 For more information, see [Backup and recovery for System Center Configuration Manager](../../../protect/understand/backup-and-recovery.md).